-TJPA staff evaluated unsolicited proposal policies from two California public agencies with capital programs on par with DTX in terms of cost, complexity, and suitability for receipt of unsolicited proposals.
+TJPA staff evaluated unsolicited proposal policies from two California public agencies - the California High Speed Rail Authority and Los Angeles County Metropolitan Transportation Authority with capital programs on par with DTX in terms of cost, complexity, and suitability for receipt of unsolicited proposals.
 Private sector input was gained through industry outreach that was conducted as part of a project delivery study workstream.
-A team was assembled consisting of TJPA leadership, technical staff, legal, finance, and PMPC to draft a policy that reflected TJPA priorities, considered private sector perspectives, and is consistent with relevant California and federal contracting requirements.
+A team was assembled consisting of TJPA leadership, technical staff, legal, finance, and the Program Management Program Control (PMPC) consultant to draft a policy that reflected TJPA priorities, considered private sector perspectives, and is consistent with relevant California and federal contracting requirements.
+The proposed Policy was reviewed with the Executive Steering Committee (ESC) and the Integrated Program Management Team (IPMT).